A Guide to Unclaimed Dividends with IEPF

 Step 3: Fill out the online form

-Complete the online refund claim form available on the IEPF website by entering all necessary information, such as name and PAN number, dividend details, company information, bank account, demat account etc.
+Complete the online refund claim form available on the IEPF website by entering all necessary information, such as name and PAN number, dividend details, company information, bank account, demat account, etc.

 Step 4: Attach the Required Documents

-Attach all necessary documentation, including your PAN card, Aadhar Card, Entitlement letter, cancelled cheque, demat account’s client master list etc. as well as any additional supporting documents proving your right to the investment in the company like affidavits or indemnity bonds etc.
+Attach all necessary documentation, including your PAN card, Aadhar Card, Entitlement letter, cancelled cheque, demat account’s client master list, etc. as well as any additional supporting documents proving your right to the investment in the company like affidavits or indemnity bonds, etc.

 Step 5: Submit the Form